stucchio/Homepage/content/boundary_respecting_kernels.md

     gaussian_kernel += norm(data[i], sigma).pdf(xx) / 1000.0
 ```

-In the appendix I explain where this formula for K comes from.
-It's a relatively simple calculation, I just didn't want to mess with the flow of the post.

 ## Generalizations

 A generalization of this idea can be used on the unit simplex, i.e. the set of vectors with $@ \vec{d}_i \geq 0 $@ and $@ \sum_i \vec{d}_i = 1 $@.